lynardme/lynardme.github.io/_posts/2020-04-17-my-vim-setup.md

 That's all folks!
 Just keep on trying as Roy T. Bennett said
-> "Do not fear failure but rather fear not trying"
+<blockquote class="blockquote">"Do not fear failure but rather fear not trying"</blockquote>

 [nerdtree]: /assets/images/nerdtree-vim.png